whiskyechobravo/kerkoapp/README.md

   from those created by default.
 Caution: at least one sort must remain for the application to start.
 Please refer to the implementation of `kerko.composer.Composer.init_default_sorts()` for the list of default sorts.
+* `KERKOAPP_FACET_INITIAL_LIMIT`: Limits the number of facet values initially shown on search results pages.
+If more values are available, a "show more" button will let the user expand the list.
+Defaults to `0` (i.e. no limit).
+* `KERKOAPP_FACET_INITIAL_LIMIT_LEEWAY`: If the number of facet values exceeds `KERKOAPP_FACET_INITIAL_LIMIT` by this tolerance margin or less, all values will be initially shown.
+Defaults to `0` (i.e. no tolerance margin).
 * `KERKOAPP_MIME_TYPES`: List of allowed MIME types for attachments.
 Defaults to `"application/pdf"`.
 * `KERKOAPP_ITEM_EXCLUDE_RE`: Regex to use to exclude items based on their tags.